 Distance education, or distance learning, is some sort of education that focuses on technology, and web-based instructional systems design that aim to deliver education to geographically distributed students.
 Distance education is an emerging field in the last decades in the world as parallel with growing network technologies.
 Since DEVSJAVA environment is purely Java based software, it can be employed for distance learning applications.
-Distance learning of network systems education can be supported via Web Start[28] application, online version of the DEVSJAVA[1] by exploiting Java Web Start technology.
+Distance learning of network systems education can be supported via Web Start [28] application.
 By this fact, students can get access to simulation environment from distant locations.
 DEVSJAVA yields great advantages to traditional on-campus network systems and protocol courses and provides a key functionality to courses offered in a distance-education.